Idioms and Phrases Shakespeare Invented

 Iago has been responsible for some treacherous acts.
 He says that, by wearing his heart on his sleeve, it would be like encouraging birds to peck at it.
 Instead, he decides to keep his real feelings hidden.

-Shakespeare was probably inspired by the medieval sport of jousting when he wrote Iago’s speech (follow this link for more sports idioms).
+Shakespeare was probably inspired by the medieval sport of jousting when he wrote Iago’s speech (one of many sports idioms).
 When a knight was at a jousting tournament, he would often fight on behalf of a lady he admired.
 He would tie one of her personal items like a scarf around his sleeve.
 So, when defending the lady’s honour, he would wear his heart on his sleeve.

 The world’s your oyster